 - Historical Villain Upgrade: Due to Sima Zhao's Historical Hero Upgrade, some of historical Zhao's horrible traits are transferred to Jia Chong.
-Historically, not only he didn't kill Cao Mao personally and instead had one of his subordinate officers do the dirty work for him, but also he had the subordinate did it as a case of I Did What I Had to Do; whereas the games depict this as "execute the foolish emperor".
-Also, his reputation was quite ruined to the point that when Jin conquered Wu, the former Wu emperor Sun Hao, of all people, brought up the topic to insult and shame him in front of Jin Emperor (Sima Yan).
+Historically, he did not kill Cao Mao personally and instead had one of his subordinate officers do the dirty work for him, but also he had the subordinate did it as a case of I Did What I Had to Do; whereas the games depict this as "execute the foolish emperor".
+Also, his reputation was quite ruined to the point that when Jin conquered Wu, the former Wu emperor Sun Hao, of all people, brought up the topic to insult and shame him in front of the Jin Emperor (Sima Yan). note

 - The Kingslayer: He's the one who kills Emperor Cao Mao in 8 and no one ever calls him out for committing regicide.
-This is in contrast in history where he had the emperor killed by his subordinate but not actually killing him.
+This is in contrast in history where he had the emperor killed by his subordinate instead of doing it personally.
 Yet, the public wanted him to be punished for emperor-slaying.
 While his subordinate was executed along with his family, Jia Chong was spared but his reputation is ruined.

 - The Lancer: To Sima Zhao.

 - Looks Like Cesare: He's not too disheveled, unlike most examples of the trope, but otherwise fits.